lukemassa/clilog/README.md

 ## Formatting

-This logger uses Go’s `text/template` syntax to customize the layout of each log line.
+We use Go’s `text/template` syntax to customize the layout of each log line.

 ### Available fields